offalynne/Input/docs/latest/Device-Quirks.md

 - On Xbox One and Series native (XDK builds), Gamepad descriptions are returned as empty strings

 ### Gamepad on Mobile

+*The following is valid for native builds only.
+If you are using HTML5 for your game but are running on a desktop device, please see the [HTML5 section](#gamepad-on-html5) for information on platform-specific quirks.*

 - Many gamepads are not fully supported by iOS due to limited support offered by Apple.
 At the time of writing, XBox One and PlayStation 4 wireless gamepads are supported by iOS, as are MFi controllers.
 For an up-to-date list, please check [Apple's communications](https://support.apple.com/en-us/HT210414).